DFHack/dfhack/docs/Plugins.rst

 :import-priority-category:
                         Allows changing the priority of all goods in a category when discussing an import agreement with the liaison
-:kitchen-keys:          Fixes DF kitchen meal keybindings (bug 614)
+:kitchen-keys:          Fixes DF kitchen meal keybindings (:bug:`614`)
 :kitchen-prefs-color:   Changes color of enabled items to green in kitchen preferences
-:kitchen-prefs-empty:   Fixes a layout issue with empty kitchen tabs (bug 9000)
+:kitchen-prefs-empty:   Fixes a layout issue with empty kitchen tabs (:bug:`9000`)
 :manager-quantity:      Removes the limit of 30 jobs per manager order
 :max-wheelbarrow:       Allows assigning more than 3 wheelbarrows to a stockpile
 :military-color-assigned: